Making Claims for Motor Accidents in Singapore

 If you have been involved in a motor accident, after the immediate aftermath of the accident, the most pressing issue for you would be to settle claims, such as the repair work to the vehicle, or hospitalisation bills.
-This article seeks to provide an overview of how you can claim and what you could possibly claim for.
+This article seeks to provide an overview of:

 Claims for compensation can be made via the following ways: